scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

-:class:`EditedNearestNeighbours` applies a nearest-neighbors algorithm and "edit" the dataset by removing samples which do not agree "enough" with their neighboorhood.
+:class:`EditedNearestNeighbours` applies a nearest-neighbors algorithm and "edit" the dataset by removing samples which do not agree "enough" with their neighboorhood [W1972]_.
 For each sample in the class to be under-sampled, the nearest-neighbours are computed and if the selection criterion is not fulfilled, the sample is removed.
 Two selection criteria are currently
 available: (i) the majority (i.e., ``kind_sel='mode'``) or (ii) all (i.e.,